Vinicius Balieiro

-Vinicius Balieiro Lourenço de Carvalho (born 28 May 1999), known as Vinicius Balieiro (/pt-BR/), is a Brazilian footballer who plays for Chapecoense, on loan from Santos.
+Vinicius Balieiro Lourenço de Carvalho (born 28 May 1999), known as Vinicius Balieiro (/pt-BR/), is a Brazilian footballer who plays for Chapecoense.
 Mainly a defensive midfielder, he can also play as a right back.

 Career

 Paulista

 Born in Campinas, São Paulo, Balieiro represented Paulista's under-15s in the 2014 season, but had to leave the club at the end of the season.
 He returned one year later and featured in the 2017 edition of the Copa São Paulo de Futebol Júnior.

 Balieiro made his senior debut on 12 February 2017, coming on as a second-half substitute in a 2–0 away loss against Monte Azul.
 He appeared in two further matches for the main squad before leaving.